yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 2. Delete each of the resource groups created in this lab by selecting them followed by the **Delete resource group** button.
 You will need to confirm the name of the resource group to delete.

-3. To delete the Recovery Services Vaults, you will first need to open the vaults, disable all VM backup and replication, and delete any backup and replicated data.
-As currently implemented, Azure VM backups are only soft-deleted (they can still be recovered).
-The vault itself cannot be deleted for 14 days after this soft-delete.
+3. To delete the Recovery Services Vaults, you will first need to open the vaults, disable all VM backup and replication and delete any backup and replicated data.
+As currently implemented, Azure VM backups are only soft deleted (they can still be recovered).
+The vault itself cannot be deleted for 14 days after this soft delete.

 You should follow all steps provided *after* attending the hands-on lab.